GiteruGerald/weather-app-vue/README.md

 #2.
 Installation and setup

-1. First clone this repository to your local machine using `https://github.com/GiteruGerald/weather-app-vue.git`
+1. First clone this repository to your local machine

 2. cd into the **weather-app-vue** folder and run `npm install`.